daihan054/Behavioral-Interview/README.md

 ### 21. Tell me about a time you faced an obstacle/problem and how you overcame it?
 (S) I faced a problem in my current company when I merged some code changes.
 (T) I created a pull request and that created other APIs to fail.
 (A) In order to overcome the same kind situation not only for me but also for all, I planned and implemented a system test which would be trigger after each commit.
 If all tests passed then anyone can request for pull.
 (R) Now I am less tensed then previous also all my other team members got releaf from tension about new changes.

+### 22. Tell me a time you took some on some risk?
+(S) When I was at samsung, we had a presentation to show our client about our project.
+(T) I completed my task clearly for the version that I had.
+Others also did the same.
+But when we glued all features into one then we saw that some pages were broken.
+It happened because of ios version.
+(A) I addressed this issue to my manager and it was just before the demo day.
+So I asked my manager about the specific version which will be used during presentation.
+I heared the version and told everyone to make it workable on that version at least.
+It was risk for us because we were presenting infront of client and we did it as it wass just only demo project.
+(R) Luckily, everything went well during that time and we fixed the issue for all modules.
+Now it is responsive for all version.